- Parents Home

 What Is Cancer?

 Cancer happens when cells divide and multiply much faster than most normal cells.
-Uncontrolled cell growth can lead to masses of cancer cells called tumors, or to a situation where healthy cells are crowded out and can no longer do their jobs efficiently.
+Uncontrolled cell growth can lead to masses of cancer cells called tumors, or to a situation where healthy cells are crowded out and can no longer do their jobs well.

 What Are Side Effects?

 Chemotherapy (or "chemo") and radiation therapy are the two most common types of cancer treatment.
 They work by destroying these fast-growing cells.
-But other types of fast-growing healthy cells (such as blood and hair cells) also can be damaged along with cancer cells, causing adverse reactions, or side effects.
+But other types of fast-growing healthy cells (such as blood cells and hair cells) also can be damaged along with cancer cells, causing adverse reactions, or side effects.

 Fortunately, most side effects are temporary.
 As the body's normal cells recover, these problems start to go away.
+There are also good supportive treatments that can lessen the side effects.

 Side effects vary: